Shuchihsu/MechaCar_Statistical_Analysis/README.md

 ![loading page](https://github.com/jkmom/MechaCar_Statistical_Analysis/blob/main/Resources/t.test_lot3.png)

 p-value 0.0417: this value is lower than 0.05.
-So we can reject the null hypothesis.
+So, we can reject the null hypothesis.

-###
+## Study Design: MechaCar vs Competition

+In the statistical study to compare the performance between MechaCar and other competitors, I would like to focus on highway fuel efficiency.
+If possible, I would like to get data for the fuel efficiency not just for highway but also for city MPG as well.

+The null hypothesis would be that there is no difference for the fuel efficiency between MechCar vehicles and competitors’ vehicles.

+I would like to use one-sample T-test.
+Keep it simple.

+I will need the means of the MPGs from the competitors and MechCar.